-Carcinogenic activity related to trimethylolpropane triacrylate administration was observed in the uterus and liver of female mice.
 Incidences of uterine stromal polyp or stromal sarcoma (combined) in female mice occurred with a positive trend as well as a significant increase in the 3.0 mg/kg group.
-Stromal polyps are pedunculated masses that protrude into the lumen, often lined by cuboidal to columnar epithelium, and composed of abundant amounts of loose stroma containing stellate or spindle cells, numerous blood vessels, and ectatic endometrial glands.
-Stromal sarcomas were distinguished from stromal polyps by marked hypercellularity and cellular pleomorphism.
-Uterine stromal polyps have been seen in control B6C3F1 mice (Tamano et al., 1988) particularly in older mice, with a mean incidence of $2\% \pm 2\%$ and a range of 0% to 8% among all studies in the NTP historical control database.
-The incidences in this study were dose related and the incidence in the 3.0 mg/kg group exceeded the historical control range for all dermal studies regardless of vehicle and for all routes.
+Stromal polyps were pedunculated masses that protruded into the lumen, often lined by cuboidal to columnar epithelium, and composed of abundant amounts of loose stroma containing stellate or spindle cells, numerous blood vessels, and ectatic endometrial glands.
+Stromal sarcomas were distinguished from stromal polyps by marked cellular pleomorphism.
+Uterine stromal polyps have been seen in control B6C3F1 mice (Tamano et al., 1988) particularly in older mice, with a mean incidence of $2.0\% \pm 2.2\%$ and a range of 0% to 8% among all studies in the NTP historical control database.
+However, the incidences in this study were dose related and the incidence in the 3.0 mg/kg group exceeded the historical control range for all routes and for all dermal studies regardless of vehicle.
+Additionally, the increasing trend and the increased incidence in the

+3.0 mg/kg group relative to concurrent controls were statistically significant.
 Therefore, it was concluded that the increased incidences provided some evidence of carcinogenic activity related to trimethylolpropane triacrylate administration.